 Our operations are dependent upon our information technology systems, which encompass all of our major business functions.
 Our primary ERP systems are proprietary systems that have been highly customized by our computer programmers.
 Our centralized financial reporting system currently draws data from our ERP systems.
+We are also currently implementing a new ERP system and there is no guarantee that such implementation will be successful or that we will not experience disruptions in connection with the new ERP system.
 We rely upon our information technology systems to run critical accounting and financial information systems, process receivables, manage and replenish inventory, fill and ship customer orders on a timely basis, and coordinate our sales activities across all products and services.
 A substantial disruption in our information technology systems for any prolonged time period could result in problems and delays in generating critical financial and operational information, processing receivables, receiving inventory and supplies and filling customer orders.
 These disruptions could adversely affect our operating results as well as our customer service and relationships.
 Our systems, or those of our significant customers or suppliers, might be damaged or interrupted by natural or man-made events or by computer viruses, physical or electronic break-ins, or similar disruptions affecting the global Internet.